heavenstobetsy/PhillyConstruction/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;See my [Medium article for a more detailed write-up.](https://medium.com/@_heavenstobetsy/predicting-unsafe-housing-in-philadelphia-with-machine-learning-models-d1a364270a9c)

-&nbsp;&nbsp;&nbsp;&nbsp;This project combines Philadelphia construction data and modeling: I use machine learning models to predict unsafe buildings for targeted inspections.
+&nbsp;&nbsp;&nbsp;&nbsp;This project uses Philadelphia permit, construction, inspection, and violation data to create a classification model in order to predict unsafe buildings.

+&nbsp;&nbsp;&nbsp;&nbsp;My aim was to create a robust model which actively uses the Philadelphia Licenses and Inspections (L&I) permit application process as a monitoring system for potentially dangerous buildings.
 [The summary page contains a high level overview of the analysis.](https://github.com/heavenstobetsy/PhillyConstruction/blob/master/Summary.md) For a more technical overview, I've broken up my analysis into separate notebooks:

 &nbsp;